UPDATE: This article was originally posted on July 18, 2022. It has been updated with new information and tips below.

 Personal weaknesses may range from disappointing a good friend to a tendency for tardiness.
 They could include not making time for someone in need, deciding not to take over the family business, or the fact that you have trouble negotiating compromise.

-Last year, our client Conrad wrote about a personal failure while leading his sailing team in a regional competition.
-In his answer, Conrad explains that his team consisted of him and his five teammates, all expert sailors.
+Last year, our client Audrey wrote about a personal failure while leading her sailing team in a regional competition.
+In her answer, Audrey explains that her team consisted of her and her five teammates, all expert sailors.
 However, an inability to work together, despite careful planning, led to them losing their first race of the regatta:

 “I learned that to have a successful team, it is not sufficient to focus only on high-performing individuals.
 Instead, it is necessary to create a unified mentality, aimed together at the same goal.
 If given a second chance, I would begin our planning by emphasizing how we were all skilled sailors but that we needed to form a united team.
 Some of us might disagree with aspects of the strategy, but we must derive a single plan and stick to it, knowing that focusing our efforts is the best overall option.”

-Here, Conrad learned an important lesson about leadership, an important quality in MBA candidates.
+Here, Audrey learned an important lesson about leadership, an important quality in MBA candidates.
 As you can see, strong professional lessons can also be derived from personal stories.

 Failures and weaknesses can also include much larger personal challenges.
 You may even find that themes like coming to terms with your identity or overcoming loss are powerful – and authentic – solutions.
 This may be another way to creatively elaborate a change in industry or direction in your professional past.